facebook/react-native-website/docs/integration-with-android-fragment.md

 ### Step 4.
 Add a React Native Fragment to the FrameLayout

-To add your React Native Fragment to your layout we need to have an Activity.
-As mentioned in a new project this will be MainActivity.
-In this Activity we will add a button and an event listener, on button click we will render out React Native Fragment.
+To add your React Native Fragment to your layout you need to have an Activity.
+As mentioned in a new project this will be `MainActivity`.
+In this Activity add a button and an event listener.
+On button click you will render your React Native Fragment.

-First modify your Activity layout to add the button:
+Modify your Activity layout to add the button:

 ```xml
 <Button